LeeAnnEditor/o365hq/blog/Microsoft Teams for IT.md

 your company.
-For Teams deployment, you can leverage Advisor for Teams to streamline workload rollouts. *Advisor for Teams* will identify the most common configurations that may need to be updated or modified for a successful roll out.
+For Teams deployment, you can leverage Advisor for Teams to streamline workload rollouts. *Advisor for Teams* will identify the most common configurations that may need to be updated or modified for a successful rollout.

-Teams Global policies allow you to provide different levels of controls to different groups.
-In this case, the system integration team that works with healthcare projects has its own messaging policy with very tight controls on editing to comply with some contracts.
+Teams global policies allow you to provide different levels of controls to different groups.
+In this case, the system integration team that works with healthcare projects has its own messaging policy, with very tight controls on editing to comply with some contracts.
 This team now has a request to turn off GIFs, memes, and stickers for their users due to the nature of the work and contract needs.
 Policies allow